 The odds on spread bets are usually -110 on both sides, meaning you'd bet $110 to win $100.
 This is how sportsbooks maintain their edge.
 Sometimes you'll see -105 or -120 on one side, which is a sign sharp bettors have hammered one side and moved the line.

-Spread Strategy: Betting spreads is all about the margin.
-Key numbers like 3 and 7 are crucial in football because of how scoring works.
-Getting "the hook" (half a point) on or off a key number can be very valuable.
-Aim for a middle!
+Betting spreads is all about the margin.
+In football, 3 and 7 are the most important numbers because of how scoring works (field goals and touchdowns).
+Getting "the hook" (half a point) on or off one of those numbers can make or break a bet.

 With an over/under (or total) bet, you're predicting whether the combined final score will be over or under a line set by the sportsbook.
 Let's say the over/under for Celtics vs Lakers is 212.
 An over bet wins if the teams combine for 213 or more points; under hits at 211 or fewer.
 If it lands exactly on 212, that's a push and bets are refunded.

-Totals Strategy: Totals are a way to bet a game without sweating which team wins.
-Look for teams with clashing styles (fast vs slow pace, great offense vs great defense, etc.).
-Weather can have a huge impact on totals, especially in football.
-Windy or wet conditions can stifle scoring.
+Totals are a nice way to bet a game without caring which team wins.
+Look for matchups with clashing styles — fast pace vs. slow pace, great offense vs. great defense.
+And in football, always check the weather.
+Wind and rain can tank scoring.

 Prop (short for proposition) bets let you wager on more specific game occurrences, many of which won't even affect the final score.
 Popular props include an individual player's statistical performance (like a QB throwing over/under 250 yards), which team will score first, or whether the game will go to overtime.

-Prop Strategy: Props are a fun way to leverage your knowledge of matchups, player tendencies, and game scripts.
-Look for props that correlate with your other bets.
-If you like an underdog +7, their QB's over passing yards prop makes sense.
-Shop around - different books offer different props.
+Props are a great way to use your knowledge of matchups, player tendencies, and game scripts.
+You can browse today's player props with hit rates on WagerLens to spot value quickly.
+Look for props that correlate with your other bets — if you like an underdog +7, their QB's passing yards over makes sense too.
+Shop around, because different books offer different props.

 Futures